 A steel bridge between the warehouse building and the truck bed.
 The dock won’t match the height of every truck, so gaps can result.
 Dock levelers close these gaps.

-Sectional doors that move on tracks when opening or closing.
-They include insulated panels.
+Sectional overhead doors move on tracks when opening or closing.
+They’re made of narrow, interlocking steel slats and include insulated panels.

 This results from the back-and-forth rocking motion when a truck moves during loading or unloading.
-This creep can cause employees to fall when they step out into open air where they thought there was solid surface.
+When the truck’s trailer doors are open and you’re going back and forth loading or unloading inventory in the trailer, it’s easy to get into a zone.
+That zone combined with vehicle creep can cause employees to fall when they step out into open air where they thought there was solid surface.
 A vehicle or trailer restraint can lock the trailer in place to prevent back-and-forth motions.

-Of course there are many more terms to be familiar with, but these will get you started.
+Of course there are many more terms to be familiar with when it comes to loading dock procedures, but these will get you started.